Restoring Painted Woodwork: Keeping the Charm Alive

 Cleaning

-Gently clean painted woodwork before repainting or sealing.
-Use a soft, damp cloth to wipe away loose dirt and grime.
-For stuck-on residue, make a paste from baking soda and water and apply with a soft bristled brush.
-Rinse well with water and let dry completely.
-Avoid harsh chemicals, abrasive cleaners and too much moisture which can damage the paint.
+Gently clean before repainting or sealing.
+Wipe with a soft, damp cloth to remove loose dirt.
+For stubborn residue, use a baking‑soda‑and‑water paste applied with a soft‑bristled brush.
+Rinse well and let dry completely.
+Avoid harsh chemicals, abrasives, and excessive moisture.

 Minimal Touch Up

-For small cracks, holes or scratches in the paint, use a touch up product that closely matches the color and sheen.
-Apply thinly with a small angled brush, blotting away excess.
-Multiple thin coats are better than one thick coat.
-Feather the edges to blend in with surrounding areas.
+For small cracks, holes, or scratches, use a touch‑up product that closely matches color and sheen.
+Apply thinly with a small angled brush, blot excess, and feather edges.
+Multiple thin coats beat one thick one.

 Consolidate Flaking Paint